Malo-Renault

 Émile Auguste Renault, better known by his pseudonym Malo-Renault, was a French pastelist, color engraver and illustrator.
-He was born in Saint-Malo on October 5, 1870 and died in Le Havre on July 19, 1938.
+He was born in Saint-Malo on October 5, 1870, and died in Le Havre on July 19, 1938.

 Biography

-Since childhood he started drawing frequently.
-Auguste Lemoine (1848-1909), a drawing teacher at the college of Saint-Malo from 1883 to 1903 inspired him to draw from nature and in colour.
+Renault began drawing frequently in childhood.
+Auguste Lemoine (1848–1909), a drawing teacher at the college of Saint-Malo from 1883 to 1903, inspired him to draw from nature and in colour.
 Under the direction of Auguste Lemoine, Malo-Renault experimented with etchings.
 After completing his Bachelor of Arts, Malo-Renault went on to study architecture in Paris as a Stéphane Pannemaker student at the École nationale supérieure des arts décoratifs.